Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Very strange.

-The Cedar Rapids Gazette, as we mentioned before,
+The Cedar Rapids Gazette, as we mentioned before, their review said,

-their review said they were simply awful.
+They were simply awful.

-At one minute the scene was like the incurable ward
+At one minute the scene was like the incurable ward in a sane asylum.

 The next it was like a camp meeting.

-Sogar, cigarettes, everything was thrown at them,
+Cigars, cigarettes, everything was thrown at them.

-their acknowledgments and singing on.
+Yet they stood there awkwardly bowing, their acknowledgements and singing on.

-So imagine getting a cigarette thrown at you.
+Imagine getting a cigarette thrown at you.

 Whilst bowing.

-Do you even notice.
+Would you even notice?

-If it's like a fresh one, you'd be like,
+If it's like a fresh one, you'd be like, sweet.

-I could use that as a currency in prison.
+I could use that as a car.

-Put that in the old prison pocket.
+Put that in the old prison pocket?

 Prison pocket.

-Well, go on.
+We'll go on.

 That sounds like a euphemism for a vagina.